zeroeskeys/BuiltBIns/README.md

 - `scriptfile2.js` is a write test, check comments in the file
 - `whl.ps1` is a helper file to unpack `.whl` files to a location - specifically the .tar files `1package.tar` and `2package.tar` but can be for any large `.whl` sets obv.
 - `JackWrite.dll` is a file write test for missing .dlls
+- `JackWriteExe.exe` is a file write test for missing .exes

 ### String POCs